kiboschool/course-programming-2/src/lessons/abstraction/abstract-methods-and-classes.md

 <blockquote>
 <b>Optional exercise:</b>

 We touched on similar concepts when we discussed inheritence and the PersistedList classes [here](/lessons/inheritance-and-error-handling/inheritance.html).
 We gave the PersistedListIntoLines and PersistedListIntoJson classes the same interface.
-The benefit is that code that saves lists can be flexible, it can just save the list without needing to know which of the classes it is using.)
+That way, the code that uses a persisted list can just add items and save the list without needing to know which of the classes it is using.
+Either class would work.)

 Write an abstract base class depicting the interface for `PersistedListIntoJson`.

-(Hint: in this class, all of the methods will just raise an NotImplementedError).
+(Hint: in this class, none of the methods will contain code.
+They will just raise a  `NotImplementedError`).
 </blockquote>

 Abstraction is one of the core concepts in object-oriented programming (OOP).
 It is the process of simplifying complex real-world entities into their essential characteristics or features while hiding their unnecessary details from the users.
 In other words, it focuses on what an object does rather than how it does it.

 If this confuses you with encapsulation, don't worry.
 A good encapsulation is a good abstraction too.
 In encapsulation, when we make the implementation details of an object less accessible from the outside, that is related to hiding details.
 So, good encapsulation is good abstraction too.
+1